sbarberog/Blackjack/README.md

 Simple Blackjack game with user profiles and a database connection.

-The UI incorporates images, background music and sound effects.
+The GUI is made with Java Swing and incorporates images, background music and sound effects.